urieco/General-Notes-About-Computing/Hardware/Motherboard.md

 ## Serial and Parallel BUS
 - Design: **One lane** and **Multiple lanes**
 - Architecture:
-  + Parallel BUS: Multiple lanes, information is split, more pront to electromagnetic interference.
+  + Parallel BUS: Multiple lanes, information is split, more prone to electromagnetic interference.
 Limited by how accurately you can sync data.
   + Serial BUS: One channel, one lane, slower (back then), for long range, less expensive.
 As technology advances, it is replacing the old parallel bus since the clock speed is getting faster.
 - 1 lane !== 1 bit anymore.
 - **Serial**: To keep circuits small, **multiplexers** are implemented.
 This process divided, say a 32-bit address into two halves and then transmitted them over two clock cycles.